-Shipt is currently recruiting shoppers in Alabama, Arizona, Florida, Georgia, North Carolina, Ohio, South Carolina, Tennessee and Texas.
-More locations could be coming soon as the service expands.
+Shipt currently operates in Alabama, Arizona, Florida, Georgia, Illinois, Indiana, Kentucky, Michigan, Missouri, North Carolina, Ohio, Oklahoma, South Carolina, Tennessee, Texas and Wisconsin.

-If you meet these requirements and think you’d like to be a Shipt shopper, submit your application online.
-After you apply, Shipt will interview you remotely through an app.
+If you meet these requirements and think you’d like to be a Shipt Shopper, submit your application online.
+After you apply, you’ll complete a video interview through a third-party website app.

 Once you’re accepted, you can start shopping.

-And no matter what you do, always, always check for broken eggs.
+And no matter what you do, always, always check for cracked eggs in the carton.

 Carson Kohler (@CarsonKohler) is a staff writer at The Penny Hoarder.
 She has a love-hate relationship with the grocery store.